KonigTX/RealUI-TBCC/README.md

 ## AI Usage

-This project is a unique experiment: **~80% of the code was ported by AI.**
+This project is a unique experiment: **~100% of the code was ported by AI.**

 I utilized **Claude Code (Opus 4.5)**, **Gemini CLI**, and **Codex** to orchestrate a massive translation of the Retail codebase to the TBCC API.

-**The Process:** We used autonomous agents to research API changes, plan the overhaul, and execute the code rewrite.
+I used autonomous agents to research API changes, plan the overhaul, and execute the code rewrite.

-**The Quality Control:** A "Brutally Honest Critic" agent reviewed the code (it was harsh, but effective).

-**The Result:** To my delight, the UI loaded the Welcome Screen on the very first run.
+To my delight, the UI loaded the Welcome Screen on the very first run.
 While it's not perfect—1,457 files is a lot for anyone (human or AI) to manage perfectly—it is now in a "good enough" state for adventurous users to playtest.

 **AI is a hell of a drug.
 Enjoy!**